 Libra is a cryptocurrency developed by Project Libra to serve as a global payments currency.
 Like Bitcoin, Libra is built upon Blockchain technology, specifically, the Libra Blockchain.
 This allows it to be scalable and secure, with its algorithm being opensource.
 Unlike Bitcoin and most Altcoins, Libra will be a stablecoin, which means that its price won’t be as volatile and unpredictable.
 This will allow it to be a more secure form of payment, similar to traditional currencies.

-The Libra Foundation hopes to achieve this by securing Libra with the Libra Reserve, a collection of assets which serve as collateral for every coin created.
+The Libra Foundation hopes to achieve this by securing Libra with the Libra Reserve, a collection of assets that serve as collateral for every coin created.
 This system was originally used for most currencies, which were oftentimes backed by gold and other precious metals, giving the currency intrinsic value.

 Since Calibra is a mobile wallet, it does not come with any hardware.
 Once the wallet becomes available in your territory you can download it for free and start using it after having verified your account.